BookOps-CAT/bookops-worldcat/docs/index.md

 #### Getting Records

-The `MetadataSession` is authorized using `WorldcatAccessToken` object.
-The session allows retrieving a full bibliographic record from Worldcat by passing its OCLC number in the method's parameter:
+The `MetadataSession` is authorized using the `WorldcatAccessToken` object.
+The session allows retrieval of a full bibliographic record from Worldcat by passing its OCLC number in the method's parameter:

 Basic usage:
 ```python